DEFRA/defra-ai-sdlc/language-specific/nodejs/nodejs-windsurfrules.md

-the .cursorrules for Defra Node.js applications
+the .windsurfrules for Defra Node.js applications

+Windsurf has a single rule file in the root of the repository called `.windsurfrules`

 ```
 # [PROJECT TITLE] - [SHORT PROJECT DESCRIPTION]